TC

 This is the heaviest element of your bill.
 Indiana does not charge an annual personal property tax on your vehicle.
 Instead, they collect an annual Vehicle Excise Tax calculated using two precise variables: your car's original factory MSRP sticker price when brand new and the current age of the vehicle.

-Crucial Warning: The BMV evaluates your class based on the car's original MSRP when new, not what you paid for it used!
+Crucial Warning: The BMV evaluates your tax class based on the car's original MSRP when new, not what you paid for it used!

 4. Electric and Hybrid Supplemental Fees